 - 1 cup pumpkin seeds

-- 1 T olive oil or canola oil
+- 1 tbsp canola oil or olive oil

 - Scoop out the inside of a medium size pumpkin into a colander.